ietf-wg-cellar/matroska-specification/index.md

 ### Status of this document

-This document is not the real format specification.
-It's a simple draft to work.
-(For a simplified diagram of the layout of a Matroska file, see the [Diagram page.](../diagram/index.html)) But since it's quite complete it is used as a reference for the development of libmatroska.
-An alternate version of the specification can be found [here](/files/matroska.pdf) (PDF doc maintained by Alexander Noé -- may be outdated).
+This document is a work-in-progress specification defining the Matroska file format as part of the [IETF Cellar working group](https://datatracker.ietf.org/wg/cellar/charter/).
+But since it's quite complete it is used as a reference for the development of libmatroska.
+Legacy versions of the specification can be found [here](/files/matroska.pdf) (PDF doc by Alexander Noé -- outdated).

+For a simplified diagram of the layout of a Matroska file, see the [Diagram page](../diagram/index.html).

 A more refined and detailed version of the EBML specifications is being [worked on here](https://github.com/Matroska-Org/ebml-specification/blob/master/specification.markdown).